Afghanistan–Russia relations: Imperial era

-The USSR
+Soviet Union

 In 1924 and 1925, the Soviet Union and Afghanistan engaged in a conflict over the island of Urtatagai.
 The conflict ended with a peace treaty wherein the Soviet Union recognized the island as part of Afghanistan, and Afghanistan was forced to restrain Basmachi border raids.
 In 1929, during the Afghan Civil War (1928–1929), the Saqqawists revoked the treaty upon coming to power.
 Subsequent Basmachi incursions from northern Afghanistan prompted the beginning of the Red army intervention in Afghanistan, which succeeded at reducing Basmachi offensive capabilities.
 A small Basmachi resurgence in late 1929 and early 1930 prompted a second intervention.

 The Cold War lasted from 1946 to 1991.
 The conflict shaped Soviet foreign policy towards developing countries, emphasizing the creation of puppet, proxy, and buffer states.

 Afghanistan's foreign policy after 1919 was one of non-alignment.
 Despite this policy, the Afghanistan government still retained good terms with both the United States and the Soviet Union.
 The countries' treaty of neutrality and nonaggression was first signed in 1928.
 In 1929, Ghulam Nabi served as Afghan ambassador to the Soviet Union, being stationed in Moscow.
-In a confidential report in 1944 to the India Office, It was reported that fear of Russia was prevalent within the Afghan air force, and a question that was frequently put to British Instructors was "when will the British and Americans realise that Russia is a danger to all small countries in Europe and Asia and begin to take action to counter Russian aims in the Balkans, the Mediterranean and the Near East?".
+In a confidential report in 1944 to the India Office, it was reported that fear of Russia was prevalent within the Afghan air force, and a question that was frequently put to British instructors was "when will the British and Americans realise that Russia is a danger to all small countries in Europe and Asia and begin to take action to counter Russian aims in the Balkans, the Mediterranean and the Near East?".
 Upon being elected Prime Minister, Mohammad Daoud Khan pursued close relations with the Soviet Union.
 The Soviets began a major economic assistance program in Afghanistan in the 1950s.
 Afghanistan's strained relations with Pakistan over the Pashtunistan issue, as well as the 1954 military pact between Pakistan and the United States, was another large reason of the closer relations (but whilst maintaining non-alignment).

 Between 1954 and 1978, Afghanistan received more than $1 billion in Soviet aid, including substantial military assistance.
 From 1956, a major arms agreement with the USSR allowed Afghanistan to modernize their army for the first time since World War II.
 The Afghan king along with the Foreign Minister paid a visit to the Soviet Union in July 1957 and again from 17 August to 4 September 1957.
 Along with increasing military aid, it was agreed for the Soviets to conduct petroleum exploration in northern Afghanistan.
 The petroleum exploration initiated from the second half of 1958.
 An additional deal of economic and technical cooperation between the two countries was signed by Daoud Khan and Nikita Khrushchev in May 1959.
 The USSR also saw its neighbor as important to its national security.
-Further petroleum exploration by the Soviet Union in Afghanistan occurred from 1960 to 1963 in Sheberghan, Sar-e-Pul, and Faryab In 1973, the two countries announced a $200 million assistance agreement on gas and oil development, trade, transport, irrigation, and factory construction.
+Further petroleum exploration by the Soviet Union in Afghanistan occurred from 1960 to 1963 in Sheberghan, Sar-e-Pul, and Faryab.
+In 1973, the two countries announced a $200 million assistance agreement on gas and oil development, trade, transport, irrigation, and factory construction.